-Our Maori translation work is carried out by our trained, highly skilled and experienced Maori translator team.
-They handle all types of text across a wide range of subjects.
+Our Maori translation work is carried out by a trained, highly skilled team of translators.
+Their experience allows them to handle all kinds of text across a variety of subjects.

 The only issues are ensuring macrons display correctly (appropriate fonts are used) and when working with an existing English design, fitting the Maori text into the available space.